Subsuelo: Release

 Subsuelo had its world premiere at the 70th Valladolid International Film Festival (Seminci) on 25 October 2025.
 It was also programmed at the 49th São Paulo International Film Festival.
 Distributed by LaZona Pictures, it was released theatrically in Spain on 7 November 2025.
 Elle Driver handled international sales.

 Reception

 Javier Ocaña of El País assessed that after Wounded, Dying and The Rite of Spring, Franco hits rock bottom in the expression of the human condition, delivering yet "another film to make you want to slit your wrists, another magnificent film".

 Manuel J. Lombardo of Diario de Sevilla gave the film 3 stars, billing it as "a journey clouded by the very forbidden and corrosive substance that runs through it", concluding that sometimes, "one could say that Subsuelo could also have been a film by the canceled and recoverable Carlos Vermut".

-Pere Vall of Fotogramas rated the film 4 out of 5 stars, singling out the "the aesthetic elegance and the harshness of the story" as the best things about the film.
+Pere Vall of Fotogramas rated the film 4 out of 5 stars, singling out "the aesthetic elegance and the harshness of the story" as the best things about the film.